JLG-96/CPD/README.md

     - This section allows the user to see how CPD Yr Wyddgrug are performing in comparison with the rest of the league.
     - It demonstrates their league position (highlighted in yellow) and the amount of points accumulted throughout the season so far as well as the teams above them in the league.
     - This section will be updated as the new season starts.
-    - This section will be updated to provide the user with more information which can be used to better compare the progress of CPD Yr Wyddgrug with its rvials throughout the season.
-Information to be included will be;
-        - More teams on the table
-        - Number of games played
-        - Number of Wins, Draws and Losses
-        - Number of goals Scored or Conceded
     ![screenshot showing the standings of the current finished table, with CPD Yr Wyddgrug in fourth.
 It shows the teams above them and the number of points for all 4 teams.](image-6.png)

 - **Bottom of page and footer**